 Data capture information

 Please note that your information may be used to send you details of those products or services that we offer that we have identified as likely to be of interest to you.
 This will be in accordance with the preferences that you indicated when you provided the information, or that you have indicated subsequently.
+If we have failed to collect a preference from you, you will receive no such communications.

 We will not share your data with other third parties unless we are obliged to disclose personal data by law, or the disclosure is ‘necessary’ for purposes of national security, taxation and criminal investigation, or we have your consent.